-The Board is furnishing this information in connection with the solicitation of proxies for the annual meeting of stockholders to be held on January 7, 2015.
-We anticipate that a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2014 Annual Report to Stockholders and how to vote over the Internet or how to request and return a proxy card by mail will first be mailed to our stockholders on or about November 21, 2014.
-For stockholders and proxy card will first be mailed on or about November 21, 2014.
-For stockholders and proxy card will first be mailed on or about November 21, 2014.
-For stockholders who previously made a request to receive a paper copy of the proxy materials, we anticipate that a paper copy of the Proxy Statement, 2014 Annual Report to Stockholders and proxy card will first be mailed on or about November 21, 2014.
-For stockholders who previously made a request to receive email delivery of the proxy materials, we anticipate that a proxy materials email with instructions on how to access our Proxy Statement and 2014 Annual Report to Stockholders and how to vote over the Internet will first be emailed on or about November 21, 2014.
+The Board is furnishing this information in connection with the solicitation of proxies for the annual meeting of stockholders for fiscal 2015 (the "2015 Annual Meeting") to be held on January 6, 2016.
+We anticipate that a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2015 Annual Report to Stockholders and how to vote over the Internet or how to request and return a proxy card by mail will first be mailed to our stockholders on or about November 20, 2015.
+For stockholders who previously made a request to receive a paper copy of the proxy materials, we anticipate that a paper copy of the Proxy Statement, 2015 Annual Report to Stockholders and proxy card will first be mailed on or about November 20, 2015.
+For stockholders who previously made a request to receive email delivery of the proxy materials, we anticipate that a proxy materials email with instructions on how to access our Proxy Statement and 2015 Annual Report to Stockholders and how to vote over the Internet will first be emailed on or about November 20, 2015.